docelic/amber-introduction/README.md

 Sometimes building the app will fail on the C level because of missing header files or libraries.
 If Crystal doesn't print the actual C error, it will at least print the compiler line that caused it.

 The best way to see the actual error from there is to copy-paste the command printed and run it manually in the terminal.
 The error will be shown and from there the cause and solution will be determined easily.
-Usually some libraries or headers will be missing, such as those mentioned above in (Running the App)[#running_the_app].
+Usually some libraries or headers will be missing, such as those mentioned above in [Running the App](#running_the_app).

 There are some issues with the `libgc` library here and there.
 In my case the solution was to reinstall system's package `libgc-dev`.